AntonisCSt/Mlops_project_semicon/README.md

 Task 2)
 Convert notebook into a pipeline
     * Define pipeline (DONE)
-    * Write the Pipeline
+    * write individual scirpts of pipeline(DONE)
+    * create a scikit learn pipeline to have preprocess and model together()
-    * Deploy model
+    * finish predict
     * Use and Test model

 Task 3)